Green Homes Grant

 The Green Homes Grant scheme is one every English homeowner should check out.
 It may provide serious free cash that should both improve the energy efficiency of your home and your home's value.
 However, that's far from saying everyone can benefit, and the scheme isn't flawless.

 Having said that, while it is a deliberate design, it's a clumsy and overcomplex one.
 And when creating a scheme like this, overcomplexity is an issue.
-I've been pushing for a simplification, and I'm hopeful that may happen (so ensure you get the MSE weekly email where I'll update you if it does).
+I've been pushing for a simplification, and was hopeful that would happen (so ensure you get the MSE weekly email where I'll update you if it does), though as time ticks on I feel it is less and less likely.

 The other two issues are closely related and more concerning.